CIMPLE-project/knowledge-base/README.md

-# CIMPLE Knowledge Base
+# CIMPLE Knowledge Graph

-This repository contains scripts to deploy the Knowledge Base for project CIMPLE.
+This repository contains scripts to deploy the Knowledge Graph developed within the [CIMPLE project](https://www.chistera.eu/projects/cimple).

-The data being loaded is available at https://github.com/CIMPLE-project/knowledge-base/releases and is updated on a daily basis.
+The data being loaded is available at https://github.com/CIMPLE-project/knowledge-base/releases and is updated on a daily (nightly) basis.

-Further documentation about the data model and example SPARQL queries can be accessed [here](./Documentation.md).
+Further documentation about the data model and example SPARQL queries can be accessed in the [documentation page](./Documentation.md).

-The code to retrieve the body of the claim review from the specified url is available [here](https://github.com/CIMPLE-project/claimreview-text-extractor).
+The source code to retrieve the body of the claim review from the specified url is available in the [claimreview-text-extractor repository](https://github.com/CIMPLE-project/claimreview-text-extractor).

-Our URI pattern is specified [here](https://github.com/CIMPLE-project/converter/blob/main/URI-patterns.md).
+We fully document the [URI design pattern](https://github.com/CIMPLE-project/converter/blob/main/URI-patterns.md) that are used to identify all objects in the knowledge graph.

-The code that converts the daily Claim Reviews into RDF triples can be accessed [here](https://github.com/CIMPLE-project/converter).
+The code that converts the daily updated Claim Reviews into RDF is available in the [converter repository](https://github.com/CIMPLE-project/converter).

-## Initializing the Knowledge Base
+## Initializing the Knowledge Graph

 This section covers the steps required to set up a new Knowlede Base for the first time.